Search

 tincture🔊

-# (figuratively) A slight addition of a thing to something else; a shade, a touch, a trace.
+(by extension, figuratively) A slight addition of a thing to something else; a shade, a touch, a trace.

-# (heraldry) A hue or pattern used in the depiction of a coat of arms; namely, a colour, fur, or metal.
+(by extension, heraldry) A hue or pattern used in the depiction of a coat of arms; namely, a colour, fur, or metal.

-# The act of colouring or dyeing.
+(obsolete) The act of coloring or dyeing.

 (pharmacy) A medicine consisting of one or more substances dissolved in ethanol or some other solvent.

-(humorous) A (small) alcoholic drink.
+(by extension, humorous) A (small) alcoholic drink.

-# (chemistry) The part of a substance thought to be essential, finer, and/or more volatile, which could be extracted in a solution; also, the process of obtaining this.
+(obsolete except historical, chemistry) The part of a substance thought to be essential, finer, and/or more volatile, which could be extracted in a solution; also, the process of obtaining this.

-(in past participle form) ''Followed by'' with: to add to or impregnate (something) with (a slight amount of) an abstract or (obsolete) physical quality; to imbue, to taint, to tinge.
+(figuratively) To add to or impregnate (something) with (a slight amount of) an abstract or (obsolete) physical quality; to imbue, to taint, to tinge.

 (pharmacy) To dissolve (a substance) in ethanol or some other solvent to produce a medicinal tincture.